 Ok this one is totally justified and explained in-universe, in that the Score predicted it, so the Order of Lorelei was there to make sure that those who were supposed to be there on that day were, and kept them there.
 Furthermore, they were trapped; it's stated that Deo Pass is unpleasant territory due to monsters and the threat of rockfalls, as well as being in disrepair, and that miasma was keeping them locked in anyway.
 They were essentially trapped on an island surrounded by shark-infested waters without a boat.

-Trademark Favourite Food: Everyone has something they favour to add in the 'extra ingredients' part of the recipes, although Jade specifically has curry itself.
+Trademark Favorite Food: Everyone has something they favor to add in the 'extra ingredients' part of the recipes, although Jade specifically has curry itself.
 Guy seems fond of fish, adding it to nearly everything he can, such as spaghetti, sandwiches, pizza, and curry.
 He also uses fish instead of chicken for the fried chicken recipe, and is the one who specifically uses 'seafood' in rice balls.
 Natalia adds cheese to many dishes as her personal touch.
 Anise likes beef, adding it to her meat dishes.
-Jade seems to have some affinity for potatoes and tofu, Luke seems to favour chicken above the other meats, as well as shrimp.
+Jade seems to have some affinity for potatoes and tofu, Luke seems to favor chicken above the other meats, as well as shrimp.